shi-ivam/exochat-full/README.md

     ```
     then, you connection url will be : mongodb://admin:secret@localhost:27017/exochat

-2. Add the Connection string to exochat-server/.env
+2. Update the Connection string in "exochat-server/.env"
 3. Install The Packages in "exochat-server" folder
     ```
         npm install